unlimitediw/DistributedSystemLearn/DockerAndContainer.md

   5. And finally, we gave our container a command (CMD) to run when the container starts.
 * Image Layers
   * The images are built in *layers*, the following are *layer* learning steps
+  > Layer - A Docker image is built up from a series of layers.
+Each layer represents an instruction in the image's Dockerfile.
+Each layer except the last one is read-only.
   1. Check out the image created earlier by
   #
       docker image history 723423834c7e